 2. Bewley’s Hotel Instant Coffee

 I’m not overly fond of Bewley’s coffee, I don’t hate it but it’s a bit too acidic for my liking.
 However, a few years ago, on a school trip to Galway as part of an exchange program, I took to the little sachets of coffee that are a beloved facet of every hotel room.

-There is nothing I want more than oily black coffee after am meal sometimes, usually Chinese.
-Thankfully most Chinese restaurants have awful coffee!
-I suppose it’s because the food is bad and therefore the coffee accompanying it should also be bad.
-Like the coffee, it’s the shit food that’s the best.
-I think the texture and taste comes from literally sitting in the machine all night.
+There is nothing I want more than oily black coffee after a big meal sometimes.
+I think the oily texture and taste comes from literally sitting in the machine all night.
 As disgusting as it is, it somehow hits the spot better than desert ever could.

 4. Tim Horton’s Machine Coffee

 We don’t have Tim Horton’s cafés in Ireland so I had to get it out of a self-service machine in Spar.
 Most people I know don’t actually like it, but I love it.
 I can’t even explain why but those latte’s are to die for, I normally don’t like bitter coffee but Tim Horton’s nails it.
 Unfortunately, the Tim Horton’s machines have been replaced by an inferior brand, so maybe I’ll just move to Canada.

 Edit: I got to go to a real Tim Horton’s café in 2018 in New York, read about it here.

 5. Full Board Unlimited Spanish Coffee Con Leche